SMPTE/st2131/README.md

 Please consult [CONTRIBUTING.md](./CONTRIBUTING.md), [CONFIDENTIALITY.md](./CONFIDENTIALITY.md), [LICENSE.md](./LICENSE.md) and
 [PATENTS.md](./PATENTS.md) for important notices.

-Your feedback is welcome at _link to GitHub issue tracker_ or at _TC chair email address_.
+Please report issues via the repo [Issue Tracker](https://github.com/SMPTE/st2131/issues) or at [31fs-chair@smpte.org](mailto:31fs-chair@smpte.org)

 ## Public Committee Draft (PCD) Notice

-The following elements are made available for a public review period ending no earlier than {YYYY-MM-DD}, and no later than {YYYY-MM-DD}:
+The following elements are made available for a public review period ending no earlier than 2023-08-25, and no later than 2024-02-25:

 * [{prose element}]({link to prose element})
 * [{element #1}]({link to element #1})